 Going Solo to Cuba

-Going solo, you'll need a passport and a tourist card (which can be obtained at your departure airport), and you'll need to make your own hotel and transport arrangements, of course.
-A working knowledge of Spanish can help, too, but remember that the island nation already has experience handling international tourists, so there is more than minimal tourist help already in place.
+Going solo now, you'll need a passport and a reason for being there that doesn't involve tourism.
+You'll need to make your own hotel and transport arrangements, of course, and a working knowledge of Spanish can help, too.
+However, the island nation already has experience handling international tourists, so there is more than minimal tourist help already in place.

 The changes in Cuba policy don't apply to travelers from elsewhere in the world, and Cuba is among the most popular Caribbean destinations for travelers from Canada and Europe.
 A number of international hotel companies, such as Riu, Iberostar, and Melia, have built large resorts in Cuban destinations like Varadero that meet the expectations of savvy global travelers.
 More than two million tourists now visit Cuba annually.

 Although some top U.S. airlines bid over the right to fly to Cuba in 2016, the 2017 restrictions have all but eliminated commercial airline travel between the two countries.
 Charter flights that largely originate in Miami, Ft.
 Lauderdale, and Tampa still remain travelers' only option for getting to Cuba by air from the U.S. It is highly unlikely that Cuba's airlines will begin offering flights to the U.S. anytime soon, as they would have to overcome significant regulatory hurdles in order to do so.